 The Sea Wolves returned for the 2007-2008 and 2008-2009 seasons before ending their time in Mississippi.

 The Mississippi Surge team was coached by Sea Wolves' player and coach Steffon Walby.
-During their tenure, Mississippi Surge won the William B. Coffey Trophy in 2011.
+Mississippi Surge won the William B. Coffey Trophy during their tenure in 2011.

 After nearly seven years without a professional team, hockey finally returns to Biloxi.
 However, instead of a permanent Biloxi team, the Mississippi Coast Coliseum will host three neutral site games.

 Three Federal Prospects Hockey league teams will play the games.
 These games will gauge the community's interest in bringing a permanent team to Biloxi.
-Fans are excited to show their support and be an integral part of bringing hockey back to the Mississippi Gulf Coast.
+Fans are excited to show their support and be an integral part of getting hockey back to the Mississippi Gulf Coast.

 Three hockey games are scheduled for December.
 These games will be played between teams in the Federal Prospects Hockey League.